-Spider mite (Tetranychus urticae with two silk threads Giles San Martin, 2010
+Figure 2.8.2.
+Spider mite (Tetranychus urticae) with two silk threads.

-Some species that attack animals are obligate parasites, i.e. they have to eat the tissues of living animals to survive.
+Some species that attack animals are obligate parasites, and have to eat the tissues of living animals to survive.
 Mites can be ectoparasites (feeding on the outer skin) or endoparasites (feeding on the underlying tissues).
-The ectoparasites live on the host's body surface, while the endoparasites dig tunnels under the host's skin in which they live and reproduce.
+The ectoparasites live on the host's body surface, while the endoparasites dig tunnels under the host's skin in which they live and reproduce (Figure 2.8.3).

 While some parasitic mites transmit disease organisms, many cause diseases themselves.